 Acer palmatum Chantilly Lace is a rare variegated lace leaf weeping maple with very fine leaves.
 Spring growth is a variegated green with pink and red tints.
 In summer the leaves on top change to light pink with a crimson finish in the fall.
 As with all lace leaf maples only the outside leaves that reach the sun are colored – the leaves underneath are green.
 The reason is simple.
 Photosynthesis adds the colors to the leaves.
 The overall shape is soft and lacy looking for 6 months a year in ever changing colors.
 Chantilly Lace is a lovely maple for a waterfall or pond setting and can be grown in a container on a patio or deck.

 This maple prefers mostly sun, but may need some protection from the hot afternoon sun in areas where the temperatures stay in the 90s and 100s.
 If you are going to grow this maple in a container then you will need afternoon shade as containers allow the roots to get hotter in the summer and colder in the winter.

-Acer palmatum Chantilly Lace is a rare and unusual lace leaf maple may reach 4′ tall and wide in 10 years.
-It is a moderate grower and needs some pruning to enhance its overall structure.
+Acer palmatum Chantilly Lace is a slow growing lace leaf maple may reach 4′ tall and wide in 10 years.
+As with all lace leaf weepers pruning is essential to enhance its overall structure.
 For more information see Pruning Japanese Maples.
 Once established this maple is hardy to -10 degrees, USDA zone 6.